barsanuphe/librariansync/README.md

     kindle_root: /run/media/login/Kindle
     library_root: /home/login/ebooks
     scrape_root: /home/login/documents
+    wanted:
+        Harry Harrisson: Make Room!
+Make Room!

 *kindle_root* and *library_root* are mandatory.
 The rest is optional.
+The *wanted* option is to be seen as a way to keep a wishlist.
+Librarian.py will remove the entries it finds on import.

+**Note**: Only epub ebooks can be added to the library.
+They are converted to mobi while syncing with the Kindle.
+If mobi ebooks are present in the *import* folder, they are converted to epub, then imported.
+Both the original mobi and the resulting epub are then backed up in the *imported* folder.

-Imported ebooks are kept in a Python dictionary saved and loaded as a json file.
+The library database is kept in a Python dictionary saved and loaded as a json file.

 ### Usage